 "They are on our side, yes."
 Sally smiled a little.

-I ate a little bit more of the sandwich in silence.
+I put down the sandwich without eating any of it.
 Sally finished her wine then indicated it was time to go.

 "Passport control is open now.
 We'll wait in the departure terminal.
 Don't talk to anyone."